 In the studies Nutrients reviewed, multivitamin supplements that contained vitamin C decreased patients’ risk of developing cataracts.
 However, people who took vitamin C on its own developed cataracts more frequently.
 This is because, at high doses, vitamin C can actually increase the oxidation rate in your eyes.
 The same goes for Vitamin E. So, it’s best to take these vitamins as parts of a multivitamin rather than to regularly consume them as high-dose supplements on their own.

 There are different risk factors that make you more likely to develop cataracts.
 People who smoke, have diabetes, have a lot of direct sunlight exposure to their eyes, and over the age of 55 are all at greater risk of developing cataracts.
 Age is not a risk factor you can change, but the other three risk factors can all be reduced by choices you make.

 If you are a smoker, try quitting.
 Smoking is not only a risk factor for cataracts, but many other health problems.
 Exposure to direct sunlight is another risk factor that can be controlled.
-Make sure you wear eye protection when in the sunlight.
+Make sure you wear eye protection when in the sunlight, because yes, eyes can get sunburned.
 Sunglasses should be rated for UVA/UVB protection.
 Another option to protect yourself from sunlight is to wear a wide brimmed hat.

-Hopefully, with the promising results of this study, more research will be conducted to find the correct dosage of each vitamin to optimize the usefulness of vitamins in reducing the risk of cataracts and other eye ailments and to measure the usefulness of these vitamins in women too.
+Hopefully, with the promising data reviewed by Nutrients, scientists will conduct more research to find the correct dosage of each vitamin.
+This will help optimize the usefulness of vitamins in reducing the risk of cataracts and other eye ailments.
+Nevertheless, men can reduce their cataract risk by adding multivitamins to their wellness regimen today.